adtrey/CasinoWar/README.md

-# CasinoWar
 Asher Dauer & Raanan Glashofer
-CasinoWar Stage 1
+CasinoWar
+Stage 1: User Centered Design
 Who uses it?
 People who want an online version of Casino War.
 Why does he use it?
 What is he trying to accomplish when he uses it?